sriramsoftware/IIA/README.md

 ### From Source

 1. Install latest .NET Core tooling (SDK >1.1)
-1. Clone the sources: `git clone --recursive https://github.com/0xFireball/KQAnalytics3.git`
+1. Clone the sources: `git clone --recursive https://github.com/0xFireball/IridiumIon.Analytics.git`
 1. `./build/build.sh` Use the included build/test script (requires `dotnet`).
 This script is used in automated CI builds and will also run tests and publish portable release binaries to a `publish/` subdirectory in the output path.
-1. `dotnet KQAnalytics3.dll` to run the portable application.
+1. `dotnet IridiumIon.Analytics.dll` to run the portable application.

 ## Features